Anna Swanson

 Anna Swanson is a Canadian poet.

 In May 2011, Swanson received a Lambda Literary Award for Lesbian Poetry for her debut poetry collection, The Nights Also.
 In June, she received the Gerald Lampert Award for Best First Book of Poetry.

+In 2023, Swanson's poem "Sweetness" was shortlisted for the CBC Poetry Prize.

+In 2026, her poetry collection The Garbage Poems won the Lambda Literary Award for Bisexual Poetry.